ALEKS Knowledge Checks: The Complete Guide

 Here are the most common retake scenarios:

-- Instructor-Approved Retake: If you experienced technical issues, illness, or another legitimate interruption, your instructor may reset the Knowledge Check so you can start over.
+- Instructor-Approved Retake: If you experienced technical issues (internet disconnect, browser crash), illness, or another legitimate interruption, your instructor may reset the Knowledge Check so you can start over.
+This requires you to contact your instructor with evidence/explanation.

-- Technical Reset: In rare cases where ALEKS itself glitches (e.g., answer input not saving, platform downtime), customer support or your instructor can initiate a reset.
+- Technical Reset: In rare cases where ALEKS itself glitches (e.g., answer input not saving, platform downtime, server errors), ALEKS customer support or your instructor can initiate a reset.
+Document the technical issue with screenshots if possible.

-- Scheduled Retake: Some courses are set up to give periodic Knowledge Checks on a set schedule, which means you’ll naturally get another chance — though it will be a new set of questions.
+- Scheduled Retake: Some courses are set up to give periodic Knowledge Checks on a set schedule (every 2-3 weeks, for example), which means you’ll naturally get another chance—though it will be a new set of questions with different topics potentially tested.

-⚠️ Important: Even if you retake a Knowledge Check, ALEKS will use the most recent result to update your mastery pie — it won’t merge your best scores.
+⚠️ Important: Even if you retake a Knowledge Check, ALEKS will use the most recent result to update your mastery pie—it won’t merge your best scores or let you keep the higher of the two attempts.
 That means a poor second attempt can hurt more than help.
+Only request a retake if you’re confident you can perform better, or if technical issues legitimately prevented a fair first attempt.

 Before asking for a retake, it’s worth reviewing your performance to see if you’d actually benefit from one.
-If you simply made a few mistakes but still retained most of your mastery, it might be better to recover those topics in regular ALEKS work rather than risk losing more in a new check.
+If you simply made a few mistakes but still retained most of your mastery, it might be better to recover those topics in regular ALEKS work (where you can re-master them at your own pace) rather than risk losing more in a new high-pressure check.

 8. Knowledge Check Myths vs. Facts

-💡 Takeaway: Treat a Knowledge Check like a diagnostic, not a punishment.
-It’s an opportunity to confirm what you truly know — and to fix gaps before high-stakes exams.
+💡 Takeaway: Treat a Knowledge Check like a diagnostic assessment, not a punishment.
+It’s an opportunity to confirm what you truly know—and to identify gaps before high-stakes proctored exams where losses can’t be recovered through re-mastery.

 9. How Finish My Math Class Can Help